ta0kira/locking-container/readme.txt

 associated with at the time.
 If 'auth2' has other locks, then this call should fail, because it's very possible that the other lock held by 'auth2' is what's causing the write lock on 'master_lock' to block.
-In that case, we need to go back to Solution 1 (for situations where multiple read locks would otherwise work) by clearing all locks held, waiting, and retrying.
+In that case, we need to go back to Solution 1 by clearing all locks held, waiting, and retrying.
 In other words, with the multi-locking technique there are potential (but prevented!) deadlocks even when you're requesting multiple read locks, so your code should allow for retrying if a second read lock fails.
 On the other hand, if 'auth2' currently holds no other locks, the call above should block until the multi-lock operation completes and the write lock on 'master_lock' is released.

 For the multi-locking thread, it is very important for it to release the write lock as soon as it obtains all of the locks it needs, i.e., before operating on